steven-martin/node-twitter-headlines/README.md

 ```
 These objects can now be used by your application.

+> Twitter-Headlines is limited to collecting 200 articles at a time, so you may need to build your categories up over time.

 Collecting the headlines and category data requires a call the Twitter API, which can only be done a limited number of times.
 Your remaining `rate_limit_status` is added to in the following object:

 ```